nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### Finding GPIO Pin Names
 You can calculate the sysfs pin number using the [Allwinner R8 Datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/Allwinner%20R8%20Datasheet%20V1.2.pdf), starting on page 18.

 The letter index is a multiple of 32 (where A=0), and the number is an offset.
-For example PE4 is `CSID_D0` so
+For example PE4 is `CSID_D0`, so you would find the GPIO pin name like this:

 ```
 E=4